- Home

 Click on the headings below to learn more.

-- It develops from a cancerous growth in any part of the large bowel.
+- Rectum – The last part of the large bowel.

 - feeling tired all the time.